Zucchini: Cultivation

-While easy to grow, zucchini, like all squash, requires plentiful bees for pollination.
+Although easy to grow, zucchini, like all squash, require plentiful bees for pollination.
 In areas of pollinator decline or high pesticide use, such as mosquito-spray districts, gardeners often experience fruit abortion, where the fruit begins to grow, then dries or rots.
 This is due to an insufficient number of pollen grains delivered to the female flower.
 It can be corrected by hand pollination or by increasing the bee population.
+In areas where C. pepo is native, the primary pollinators are squash bees.

 Closely related to zucchini are Lebanese summer squash or kusa (not to be confused with cushaw), but they often are lighter green or even white.
 Some seed catalogs do not distinguish them.
-Various varieties of round zucchinis are grown in different countries under different names, such as "Tondo di Piacenza" in Italy, "Qarabaghli" in Malta and "Ronde de Nice" in France.
+Various varieties of round zucchini are grown in different countries under different names, such as "Tondo di Piacenza" in Italy, "Qarabaghli" in Malta and "Ronde de Nice" in France.
 In the late 1990s, American producers in California cultivated and began marketing round yellow and green zucchini known as "8-ball" squash (the yellow ones are sometimes known as "1-ball" or "gold ball").
-White zucchini (summer squash) is sometimes seen as a mutation and can appear on the same plant as its green counterpart.